 A local farmer and conservation grazier brings a small herd of cattle to Parke each year, some time during mid-March and the end of April.
-This year, it was a herd of Charolais x Galloway.

 The grassland at Parke is a county wildlife site and as such, there are various agreements in place to which we have to keep, correct grazing by cattle being one of them.
 Cattle graze in a completely different way to sheep, which allows diverse flower rich swards to develop and by using hardy native livestock, rank and unpalatable grasses are reduced.